-We have audited the accompanying financial statements of Area Agency on Aging of Palm Beach/Treasure Coast, Inc. d/b/a Your Aging & Disability Resource Center ("the Agency," a nonprofit organization), which comprise the statement of financial position as of December 31, 2018, and the related statements of activities and changes in deficiency in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Area Agency on Aging of Palm Beach/Treasure Coast, Inc. d/b/a Your Aging & Disability Resource Center ("the Agency," a nonprofit organization), which comprise the statements of financial position as of December 31, 2019 and 2018, and the related statements of activities and changes in deficiency in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.